rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 #### Arguments parsing

-Command line arguments are parsed with [OptionParser](http://elixir-lang.org/docs/stable/elixir/OptionParser.html) Parser returns a list of unnamed arguments and a map of options (named arguemtns) First unnamed argument is a command name.
+Command line arguments are parsed with [OptionParser](http://elixir-lang.org/docs/stable/elixir/OptionParser.html) Parser returns a list of unnamed arguments and a map of options (named arguments) First unnamed argument is a command name.
 Named arguments can be global or command specific.
-Command specific argument names and types are apecified in the `switches/0` callback.
+Command specific argument names and types are specified in the `switches/0` callback.
 Global argument names are described in [Global arguments]

 #### Command discovery